grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Don't worry."
 Said Shakes.
 "Maybe not the friendliest people, but we should be able to get everything yer boat needs here."

 Percy picked up the ship-to-ship mic and raised the docking control office, now within range of the ship-to-ship radio.
 They got their docking port, and sealing up the _Prospect_ they used the last remaining few minutes of their batteries to dive the ship.
 The docking bay stuck out of the side of the seamount 20 meters underwater.
-They followed the sonar beacon to docking slip four, and carefully eased the _Prospect_ up under it until the big hatch to the cargo bay, on the deck, came up under the docking slip and mated to it.
-Hemi went down to the cargo bay, and out across the catwalk hanging from the ceiling of the cargo bay to the big cargo hatch.
+They followed the sonar beacon to docking slip four, and carefully eased the _Prospect_ up under it until the big hatch to the cargo hold, on the deck, came up under the docking slip and mated to it.
+Hemi went down to the cargo hold, and out across the catwalk hanging from the ceiling of the cargo hold to the big cargo hatch.
 From there he could unseal, and wind open the big cargo hatch with a winch, and extend up a steel ladder, much like a fire escape ladder on a big apartment building in city, up into the docking bay so a person could climb up and down from the _Prospect_.

 The depot used a pressurized air system, so each docking slip was just a hole in the floor of the docking bay.
 There were 12 slips, about half of which had subs docked at them.